 Monitoring and controlling air pollution

-Greenwich Council is committed to improving air quality.
+The Royal Borough of Greenwich is committed to improving air quality.
 This has led to us becoming one of only four Beacon Authorities for air quality in the country.

 The borough has been at the forefront of air pollution control for many years.

 - We were the first local authority in the country to declare a Low Emission Zone (LEZ), namely the Greenwich Peninsula LEZ in 2004.

 - During the 1980s, we conducted research into the accumulation of lead in children (leading to government action to introduce lead-free petrol).

 - In the 1950s, we implemented the Smoke Control Area.